Which school do you want to support?

 The largest schools in California enroll thousands of children.
 These complex organizations are larger than many corporations.

-At their best, these large schools offer diverse course options, robust athletic programs and specialized arts programs.
+At their best, large schools offer diverse course options, robust athletic programs, specialized arts programs, and counseling support.
 For students with an edge, these large schools can work well.

-For many students, however, it is very easy to get “lost” in a big school, especially at the secondary level.
-If each course is taught by a different teacher and classes are randomly “mixed,” a student in such a school might interact with upwards of 150 students daily.
+For many students, however, it is easy to be overlooked in a big school, especially at the secondary level.
+If each course is taught by a different teacher, a student in such a school might interact with upwards of 150 students daily.
 In the course of a day, a teacher might be expected to sustain close to 200 relationships.

-In the 1990’s, education reform organizations such as the Bill and Melinda Gates Foundation focused on data showing that large schools are systematically less effective than small ones at retaining students and advancing their academic progress.
+In the 1990s, education reform organizations — especially the Bill and Melinda Gates Foundation — made huge donations to help school districts and charter schools create small schools.
+Research had suggested that small schools are systematically more effective than large ones at retaining students and advancing their academic progress.

-The Gates’ leadership prompted a wave of “small-schools” reforms, partly aligned with the movement to create charter schools.
-This movement, with strong backing from the Gates Foundation and enthusiastic support from many small studies, led to the creation of thousands of small schools all over America. (“Small” in this context is usually defined as a school with about 100 students per grade level or fewer.)
-In some cases, large schools were converted into multiple small schools sharing a campus, sometimes referred to as "schools within a school" models.
+The Gates’ leadership prompted a wave of small-schools reforms, partly aligned with the movement to create charter schools.
+This movement led to the creation of thousands of small schools all over America.
+(Small in this context is usually defined as 100 students per grade level or fewer.)
+In some cases, large schools were converted into multiple small schools sharing a campus, sometimes referred to as schools within a school models.

-Some of these small schools, particularly newly founded schools, became important models for how to create an effective school culture.
+Some of these small schools, particularly newly-created schools, became important models for how to create an effective school culture.

 In schools of